US Japan trade deal levels beef playing field

 He also explained there were some areas where Australian and US beef did not tend to compete.

-Australia supplies most of the large hamburger chains, while the US supplies large food service chains with certain cuts like short plate, for example.
-However, on restaurant menus and supermarket shelves, millions of Japanese consumers are making a choice every day between Australian and US beef.
+Australia supplies most of the large hamburger chains, while the US supplies large food service chains with certain cuts like short plate.

+Still, on restaurant menus and retail shelves, millions of Japanese consumers are choosing between Australian and US beef every day.

 The story US Japan trade deal levels beef playing field first appeared on Farm Online.